Pratik261201/jetson-orin-nano-guide/README.md

 ![My Image](photos/Getting_started-Jetson_Xavier_NX-screenshot.png)

 ---
+Sure!
+Here's the rephrased version:

+---

-### 💽 Flash OS Directly to NVMe SSD (No Host PC Required)
+### 💽 Flash the OS Directly to NVMe SSD (No Host PC Needed)

-NVMe SSD : required WD SN350 or WD SN570
+**Supported NVMe SSDs**: WD SN350 or WD SN570 recommended

-You can flash the OS directly to your NVMe SSD without needing a separate host machine by using Jetson's built-in U-Boot and USB boot functionality. reach to folder : in this same GitHub repo folder name: migrate-jetson-to-ssd
+You can install the operating system directly onto your NVMe SSD using the Jetson device itself—no separate host computer is required.
+This process utilizes Jetson’s built-in **U-Boot** and **USB boot** capabilities.

-This method leverages the Jetson device’s own U-Boot and USB storage to perform the operation.
+Navigate to the following directory within this GitHub repository:
+📁 `boot-from-ssd`

+This approach makes use of the Jetson’s native tools to flash the OS directly via USB and U-Boot.

 ---